Aaron of Lincoln: Massacre of Jews at York

-In 1190, Richard de Malbis (Richard Malebisse), a debtor of Aaron of Lincoln, led an attack on the family of Aaron's late agent in York that resulted in the death of the entire Jewish community, some 150 men, women, and children, at York Castle.
+In 1190, Richard de Malbis (Richard Malebisse), a debtor of Aaron of Lincoln, led an attack on the family of Aaron's late agent in York that resulted in a massacre of the entire Jewish community, some 150 men, women, and children, including Yom Tov of Joigny, at York Castle.

 Norman House

 A house sometimes associated with Aaron of Lincoln still stands, also known as Norman House, and is probably the oldest private stone dwelling in England the date of which can be fixed with precision (before 1186).
 While the house is associated with a Jewish banker, and historically known as "Aaron the Jew's house", it is not known whether the house actually had any association with Aaron of Lincoln.
 Originally the house had no windows on the ground floor—an omission probably intended to increase the facilities for protection or defence.